A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 - [Business interoperability specifications overview](https://peppol.eu/what-is-peppol/peppol-profiles-specifications/) and [Post award specifications](https://peppol.eu/downloads/post-award/)
 - [Peppol Compliance Policy](https://peppol.eu/downloads/compliance/)

-Once you have reviewed these resources and are ready to proceed, follow the below steps.
+If service providers have questions or would like a meeting to discuss the accreditation steps reach out to eInvoicing@ato.gov.au or through [Online services for DSPs](https://softwaredevelopers.ato.gov.au/OnlineservicesforDSPs).

 # Steps to become an accredited Peppol Service Provider in Australia